 No doubt, you’re aware of the fact that email marketing is a powerful means to drive your business forward and help you gain new customers.
 But you’re not the only one who knows this and uses emails extensively.
 Your inbox is literally flooded with sales emails every day, but how many do you open and actually read?

 So, it turns out, using the refined email marketing software (check out our post on choosing it here) and writing the most creative copy isn’t enough to ensure success for your email marketing efforts.
 What matters, then?
-Read on for our easy-to-follow list of email marketing do’s and don’ts for your emails to top the list of read and expected, and turn your subscribers into loyal customers.
+Read on for our easy-to-follow list of email marketing do’s and don’ts for your successful email campaigns to top the list of read and expected, and turn your subscribers into loyal customers.

 DO Focus on a single topic